huksley/interactive-rest/README.md

 6. Show progress (messages or progress bar)
 7. Receive response

-Obviously this is just for experimentation purposes.
-Currently, client side is subscribed to all events and filters them on the client side.

 **NOTE: This is a Proof of concept.
 See server-side code in [src/api/ping.js](src/api/ping.js) and client side code in [src/pages/EventBus.jsx](src/pages/EventBus.jsx)**

 ### Features